Last updated: 24 August

 - Staggered break times along with extra break rooms with adequate rest facilities and additional smoking areas to ensure social distancing.

-- Flexibility and understanding around childcare issues in light of school closures.
+- Flexibility and understanding around childcare issues in light of school closures or reduced school/childcare provision.

 These are just some examples, and the measures that are needed will vary depending on your workplace.
 If you are pregnant, over 70 or have an underlying health condition, your employer should have a policy in place to protect you.
 Speak to your manager and ask your Union rep or local official for advice.